Richard1688Sun/hotkeys/README.md

 ## Description

 <br />
 Hi stranger!
-Are you tired of typing a whole rephases and like to type acronyms?
+Are you tired of typing whole rephases and prefer to type acronyms?
 <br />
 Are you concerned for your uncultured friends and worry about them not understanding your texts?
 <br />